ranjith-sp-0310/hugo-sample/content/posts/first-story.md

 +++
-title = 'A Womans love'
+title = 'Two Womans love'
 date = 2023-10-31T22:58:18+05:30
 draft = false
 +++
-# Love Conquers All

 Once upon a time, there were two women, Megan and Sarah, who were both single and looking for love.
 They both had a lot in common and found themselves becoming close friends.